Who is responsible for painting – landlord or tenant?

 Landlords have a legal obligation to keep the property in good repair and ensure it meets safety standards.
 This includes maintaining the building’s structure and exterior, making sure it’s safe and habitable for tenants.

-The answer is generally yes.
-This is particularly true when it comes to maintaining the overall condition of the home for new and existing tenants.
+Landlords most definitely have a responsibility to paint the property regularly.
+This is also particularly true when it comes to maintaining the overall condition of the home for new and existing tenants.
 Landlords are responsible for ensuring the property is in a good decorative state, particularly at the start of a tenancy.

 They should also take care of general wear and tear.
 This often includes repainting at the end of a tenancy or between tenants.
-Any painting needed to comply with health and safety laws, like the removal of lead paint, is also the landlord’s responsibility.
+Any painting needed to comply with health and safety laws, like the removal of lead paint, is also falls under the landlord’s painting responsibility.

-It’s worth noting that if a landlord is responsible for painting, they can schedule this during tenancy gaps to avoid disruption to tenants.
+It’s worth noting that if a landlord is responsible for painting in the UK, they can schedule this during tenancy gaps to avoid disruption to tenants.
 However, some landlords may offer to repaint during the tenancy if the property is in need of an update.
 As a tenant, it’s important to know that landlords usually undertake these tasks at their own expense, particularly if it’s part of maintaining a habitable and well-kept property.

 Tenant’s responsibilities